-The X9x-OPUS receiver has a large ground plane antenna which has been optimized for tracking low elevation satellites.
 The internal memory of the receiver is huge.
-There probably is no advantage to raising the tracking elevation for any application and it is recommended that you keep the tracking angle set to the default 0-value unless you have a really good reason do change it.
+There probably is no advantage to raising the tracking elevation for any application and it is recommended that you keep the tracking angle set to the default 0-value unless you have a really good reason to change it.